 Complete your flight sheet in the scoring notebook: hole-by-hole, gross, handicap, net, putts.
 Post your score

 on the event flight sheet, noting birdies and chip-ins at the bottom of that flight sheet.
 Post your adjusted score

-There are five flights: Championship, A, B, C and D.
+There are four flights: Championship, A, B, C.

 SLGL play on Thursday mornings within the tee time assigned by the golf pro.
 Those playing outside the tee time

 schedule are not eligible to compete.
 Scores must be entered into the computer for handicapping purposes only.